Keep the faith! Promising signs for Arteta's Arsenal despite devastating Chelsea defeat | Goal.com

 It’s been a long time since we’ve seen Arsenal fight for every ball across all areas of the pitch.
 Aubameyang, operating on the left, never stopped working.
 Defensively, he constantly dropped back to support Bukayo Saka, who was up against the dangerous Willian.

-It was true captain’s performance from the Gabon International, who has now scored 45 Premier League goals since his debut in 2018 – more than any other player in that time.
+It was a true captain’s performance from the Gabon international, who has now scored 45 Premier League goals since his debut in 2018 – more than any other player in that time.

 Lacazette, who still looks out of touch in the final third, worked tirelessly to help out Torreira and Matteo Guendouzi in midfield, while makeshift full-backs Ainsley Maitland-Niles and Saka impressed.